HarryPaniccc/DnD/Session Notes/Eclipse/Session 3 - Fleeing the City (hit level 5).md

 Established in what would once have been the operations office of the mine, Tira has a map laid out of the region.

 > "What of the riders we sent to [[Castle Sungrand]]?"
 > "None have returned, ma'am.
 We can only assume the worst.
-Our best hope is that they at least made it to [[Lord Margit]]'s halls before they were lost."
+Our best hope is that they at least made it to [[Lord Margit Tormon]]'s halls before they were lost."
 > "That is only if he is willing to provide aide.
 The man is no coward, but I find it unlikely that he won't try to profit from this.
 He has wanted to rule the valley for some time now.
 How many more came in today?"
 > "Thirty three, ma'am."
 > "More every day.
 Feeding them is going to be come a problem soon enough.
 You are dismissed.
 Go relieve Trayton and the men at the gate."